ReactionJackson/nest-page/README.md

 I've built this project from scratch, with zero boilerplate from other professional / personal projects.
 I like to do this as it better shows what my current approach is instead of piggybacking off of past or other people's work.

 Responsive for this project has been done in a simple manner, using a `media()` util function.
 For responsive, I believe in trying to make each component (visually speaking) seamlessly scale down, using whichever arbitrary breakpoints that are necessary for the given component.
 I know the norm is to have a number of set breakpoints, but I've never agreed with how the page does major jumps using this approach.
-On other projects, I'd likely choose a more in-depth approach to dealing with responsive, but this page was relatively simple.
+On other projects, I'd likely choose a more in-depth approach to dealing with responsive, such as making typography actually scale, more boilerplate etc., but I don't feel like it was necessary for this page.

 Some packages have been used to speed up the process, mostly to save time.
 None of these packages are out-of-the-box solutions however, so I still had to build out the functionality using these packages.